Frequently Asked Questions

 Does BTL provide any services for offenders after their release from prison?

 The BTL program is designed to take place during incarceration, thus our mission does not include the direct offering of re-entry services.
-We do, however, provide a list of aftercare organizations to our graduates at the end of the program, which are also listed under the Resources tab on our website.
+We do, however, provide a list of aftercare organizations to our graduates at the end of the program, and these are also listed under the Resources tab on our website.

 Can BTL graduates become BTL volunteers after they are released from prison?